KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/29-bridge-threshold.md

 **Core Glyphic Sequence:**
 `⚙️ → 🌉 → ↺ → ∴`
-*(Apparent order gives rise to The Living Bridge, enabling a Resonant Return that culminates in Synthesis.)*
+*(Apparent Order gives rise to The Living Bridge, enabling a Resonant Return that culminates in Synthesis.)*

 ---